deenazhira/spm-platform/README.md

 ## 7.0 Challenges/Difficulties
-1. Challenge to debug all errors that happened when trying to install and run the codes
+1. Challenge to debug all errors that happened when trying to install and run the codes.
-2. Difficulties in connecting the model, view and controllers
+2. Difficulties in connecting the model, view and controllers.
-3. Difficulties in understanding the use github.
+3. Difficulties in understanding to use github to connect with vscode.

 ## 8.0 REFERENCES